Simone-Ghidoli/ing-sw-2020-Ghidoli-Giannini-Greco/README.md

 ## What we have achieved

-1. 4 UML are been written (not generated) with plantUML
+1. 4 UML have been written (not generated) with plantUML
 		*	A complete UML with fully written methods
 		*	A high-level simplified UML for each of model, view and controller

-2. The complete rules are been implemented
+2. The complete rules have been implemented

-3. The GUI of the client-side are been implemented with Swing
+3. The GUI of the client-side has been implemented with Swing

-4. Two advanced functionality are been implemented
+4. Two advanced functionality have been implemented
 		1. 5 advanced god are available:
 				1. Zeus
 				2. Triton
 				3. Chronus
 				4. Hestia
 				5. Poseidon
-		2. Persistence are been implemented.
+		2. Persistence has been implemented.

-5. The tests are been done only for the game logic as suggested
+5. The tests have been done only for the game logic as suggested by tutors

 ## How to build and start the game